 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.09% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Vero Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Vero Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Vero Beach in 2010 was $35,595, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $142,380 for a family of four.
+The per capita income in Vero Beach in 2018 was $52,524, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $210,096 for a family of four.
 However, Vero Beach contains both very wealthy and poor people as well.

 The most common language spoken in Vero Beach is English.
 Other important languages spoken here include Spanish and French.